taw00/writing-resources/Documents/on-fonts.md

 ##### Typefaces for …

 1. **Drafts:** use whatever font you like.
-2. **Developmental manuscripts:**
+2. **Developmental manuscripts and screenplays:**
    - *narrative prose and poetry:* some readable Times serif New Roman-like typeface.
    - *non-narrative prose:* some readable sans-serif Arial-like typeface
    - *screenplays:* a typeface that matches Courier's metrics precisely.
 This is a strict rule.
-3. **Submitted manuscripts:** Times New Roman, Arial/Helvetica/Calibri, Courier for the categories above, -OR- whatever the agent or publisher demands in their submission guidlines.
+3. **Submitted manuscripts:** Times New Roman, Arial/Helvetica/Calibri, or whatever the agent or publisher demands in their submission guidelines.
+4. **Submitted screenplays:** Courier Prime or Courier (not Courier New).
+That's what you use.
+5. **Typeset books:** This is a wide open topic, but safe bets are: EB Garamond or Crimson Pro or Crimson Text for the interior book text.
+For chapter titles, margin text, and other smaller text that needs to stand our from the bulk text, maybe Source Sans Pro or Overpass.
+For the book title (inside the book, not the cover), I like Overpass, but this requires some design consideration.

 ##### What about …